The Hate U Give (film): Production

+Development

 On March 23, 2016, it was announced that Amandla Stenberg would star as Starr Carter in the film, based on the novel The Hate U Give by Angie Thomas.
 George Tillman Jr. would direct, from a screenplay by Audrey Wells, while producers would be Marty Bowen and Wyck Godfrey through State Street Pictures and Temple Hill Entertainment.
 On August 1, 2017, Russell Hornsby and Lamar Johnson were cast in the film to play Maverick Carter, Starr's father, and Seven Carter, Starr's brother, respectively.
 On August 3, Regina Hall was added as Lisa Carter, Starr's mother, and on August 15, Algee Smith also joined, to play Khalil, Starr's childhood best friend.
 On August 22, it was reported that Common had been cast as Starr's uncle, a police officer.

 On August 23, 2017, Issa Rae was cast in the film to play April, the social activist who encourages Starr to speak out publicly.
 On August 24, Sabrina Carpenter was added as well, playing Hailey, one of Starr's high school friends.
 On September 12, Anthony Mackie and Kian Lawley joined the film to play the local drug dealer King, and Starr's boyfriend, Chris, respectively until on February 5, 2018, it was announced that Lawley had been fired from the film due to a resurfaced video showing Lawley using racially offensive slurs, resulting in his role being recast and his scenes reshot.
 On April 3, 2018, it was announced that KJ Apa would replace Lawley.

+Filming

 Principal photography on the film began on September 12, 2017, in Atlanta, Georgia. and wrapped on November 4, 2017.
 Reshoots were shot along with the KJ Apa's scenes in April 2018.